 - The need for provision of ongoing support to the child/family.

-8.1 Where a Section 47 Enquiry in relation to a victim child concludes that the child may still be suffering or likely to suffer Significant Harm, an Initial Child Protection Conference must be convened to assess the risks and consider the need to safeguard the child through a Child Protection Plan.
+7.1 Where a Section 47 Enquiry in relation to a child experiencing HSB concludes that the child may still be suffering or likely to suffer Significant Harm, an Initial Child Protection Conference must be convened to assess the risks and consider the need to safeguard the child through a Child Protection Plan.

-8.2 In all cases, the child/ren may require services to support them through interviews in line with Achieving Best Evidence Guidance and through any court actions that may follow.
+7.2 In all cases, the child/children may require services to support them through interviews in line with Achieving Best Evidence Guidance and through any court actions that may follow.
 The assessments undertaken may determine that there is a need for support services, such as counselling services whether the child is in need of safeguarding or a child in need.
-The child’s social worker should keep up to date with developments by communicating with the social worker for the alleged abusing child to ensure that the child victim remains safeguarded.
+The child’s social worker should keep up to date with developments by communicating with the social worker for the child displaying HSB to ensure that the child victim remains safeguarded.

-9.1 When the alleged abusing child is over 10, the police will consult other agencies including the Crown Prosecution Service to decide the most appropriate course of action within the criminal justice system.
+8.1 When the child displaying HSB is over 10, the Police will consult other agencies including the Crown Prosecution Service to decide the most appropriate course of action within the criminal justice system.

-9.2 In cases where criminal proceedings are taken against an alleged abusing child, the YOT should be added to the list of possible attendees at any meetings.
-Both the compilation of the YOT “ASSET” Profile including an AIM assessment and the preparation of an Assessment will be facilitated through this.
+8.3 In cases where criminal proceedings are taken against a young person who has displayed HSB, the YOT should be added to the list of possible attendees at any meetings.
+Both the compilation of the YOT Asset Plus (including an AIM assessment) and the preparation of an Assessment will be facilitated through this.

-9.4 On conviction the YOT will work with the young person on their sexually abusive behaviour and support their parents/carers.
-The YOT should be part of any child protection or child in need meetings to plan for the young person’s future including reunification with the family if appropriate.
+8.5 On conviction the YOT will work with the young person on their HSB and support their parents/carers.
+The YOT should be part of any child protection or child in need meetings to plan for the young person’s future including reunification with the family if appropriate following assessment.